Signed in as:

 Meditation Instructions:

-When joined, these five steps create the complete meditation for Skill 01: Body Relaxation.
+When joined, the following five steps create the complete meditation for Skill 01: Body Relaxation.
 Learn each step individually and then, when comfortable, combine them all together.
-For insight, be curious about how to calm restlessness and enjoy how nice it feels to relax your body.
+For insight, be curious about how to calm restlessness and appreciate the feeling of relaxation that comes with it.

 Progression Map for Mindfulness of Breathing